 These warm and responsive interactions tell your baby that they’re loved and lovable.

 Toddlers and self-esteem

 Toddlers are starting to develop an understanding of themselves, what they can do, and what makes them who they are.
-Here are ways you can build your toddler’s self-esteem:
+Here are ways to build your toddler’s self-esteem:

-- Let your child decide between safe, toddler-friendly options, like which toy to play with, or whether to have jam or vegemite on their toast.
-This gives toddlers an exciting sense of control, which helps to develop confidence and a sense of self.
+- Let your child decide between safe, toddler-friendly options, like which toy to play with or whether to have jam or Vegemite on their toast.
+This gives toddlers an exciting sense of control, which helps to develop their confidence and sense of self.

-- Give your child the chance to say ‘no’.
+- Give your child the chance to say no sometimes.
 Toddlers need to assert themselves and learn that decisions have consequences.
-For example, if your child says no when you ask them to put a jacket on, that’s OK.
-Getting cold won’t hurt them.
+For example, if your child says no when you ask them if they want a drink, that’s OK.
+Feeling thirsty won’t hurt them.